 - If the LTE UE Sidelink Aggregate Maximum Bit Rate IE is included in the UE Context Information Retrieve UE Context Response IE in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for LTE V2X services.

+A2X:

+- If the NR A2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).

+- If the LTE A2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).

+- If the NR A2X UE PC5 Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for NR A2X services.

+- If the LTE A2X UE PC5 Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for LTE A2X services.

+- If the A2X PC5 QoS Parameters IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it as defined in TS 23.256 [x].

 5G ProSe:

 - If the 5G ProSe Authorized IE is included in the RETRIEVE UE CONTEXT RESPONSE message and it contains one or more IEs set to "authorized", the new NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).